Meta Shares its Latest VR Developments, Including the Capability to Use VR Headsets in a Moving Car

 I mean, I don’t know that many people are going to want to be wearing expensive VR units while traveling on public transport - but Meta is also looking a long way ahead on this.

-On social VR, Meta’s also expanded its beta test of members-only worlds in Horizons, its virtual world-building platform for VR.
+On social VR, Meta’s also expanded the beta test of its members-only areas in Horizon Worlds, its virtual world-building platform for VR.

 So the graphics aren’t any better as yet – and there are still no legs on Meta’s VR avatars - but you will be able to build your own private realms and areas within the VR space.